Skip to main content

 Action situation

-This fourth module is dedicated to the concept of action situation, including milieu, stake and situational knowledge studying the car garage situation that we have introduced in module 2.
-We will develop the first status of knowledge: situational knowledge in action situation.
+This fourth module is dedicated to the concept of action situation, including milieu, stake and situational knowledge studying the “cars and garages” situation introduced in module 2.
+We develop the first status of knowledge: situational knowledge in action situation.

 Bibliography